|Stone path, in Monroe|

-Jesus used logic.
-He used disjunctive syllogisms, which are, formally:
+Jesus employed logic in his teaching.
+For example, he used disjunctive syllogisms, which are, formally:

 1. Either p or q.

 1. Either the coin is in my left hand, or it is in my right hand.

 2. The coin is not in my left hand.

 3. Therefore, the coin is in my right hand.

 If the two premises are true, the conclusion (3) logically follows.